spring-attic/spring-xd/spring-xd-ui/README.md

 ### E2E Testing

-In order to also execute the End-to-End (E2E) tests, execute the build using:
+In order to also execute the End-to-End (E2E) tests, please execute the UI build using:

-	$ grunt test:e2e
+	$ grunt serve

-or (equivalent)
+In one console window and in another window execute:

-	$ grunt teste2e
+	$ grunt protractor:run

+Please ensure that a Spring XD server instance is running at `http://localhost:9393/`.

 ### Running the Project for Development